-The bridal shower is the last event the bride is going to have as a single woman.
+The ultimate bridal shower is the last event the bride is going to have as a single woman.
 All friends and family from the bride and groom’s side unite to make the bride feel special and shower her with gifts and blessings.

-If you are a bride or a friend/relative of the bride (maid of honor + bridesmaids) that will be planning this bridal shower, here are a few tips on how to plan a bridal shower to make sure that the whole event falls within the budget without losing any of its charm and appeal.
+If you are a bride or a friend/relative of the bride (maid of honor + bridesmaids) who will be planning this bridal shower, here are a few tips on how to plan a bridal shower to make sure that the whole event falls within the budget without losing any of its charm and appeal.

 (for this article, we will be speaking to the maid of honor/bridal party who will be planning the bridal shower)

 How to Plan a BRIDAL SHOWER (Budget-Friendly)

 1. Figure out who the lead planner is

 Before getting started, you have to assign a lead planner.
 Not always the easiest, but if you are the maid of honor and are heading the whole event, you have to make it known nicely and assemble the bridal party.
 It’s just easier to know who is leading.

 If you are leading the bridal shower planning, it will be great to share an idea sheet or board with everyone participating, this way; they know what’s going on and what’s needed.

 If possible, also send them a breakdown of the budget to know where the $$$ went.
 The transparency and openness help the bridal shower planning vibe much smoother and easier.